-How can truck drivers and fleet managers minimise distracted driving?
+How can truck drivers and fleet managers minimize distracted driving?

 Regular training is also key.
 Of course, truckers all undergo extensive training before getting their licenses, but with experience and professional success often comes the impression they can handle multi-tasking while on the road.
-That’s why it’s crucial that training be an ongoing part of a driver’s career, and that includes fleet coaching their drivers on safe driving behaviours.
-One way to do this is through our Driver Safety Scorecard, a customisable platform that easily tracks driver performance and gives an objective platform to easily spot drivers who are not performing safely, track whether behaviour is improving or worsening and assess insurance liabilities by risk level.
-Video solutions like a dashboard camera, also part of our Safety Analytics Solution, offer the opportunity to replay unsafe events for more effective coaching as drivers often do not realise what they did wrong in a particular incident.
+That’s why it’s crucial that training be an ongoing part of a driver’s career, and that includes fleet coaching their drivers on safe driving behaviors.
+One way to do this is through our Driver Safety Scorecard, a customizable platform that easily tracks driver performance and gives an objective platform to easily spot drivers who are not performing safely, track whether a behavior is improving or worsening and assess insurance liabilities by risk level.
+Video solutions like a dashboard camera, also part of our Safety Analytics Solution, offer the opportunity to replay unsafe events for more effective coaching as drivers often do not realize what they did wrong in a particular incident.

 The truth is, driving demands total concentration and focus at all times, not only in adverse conditions (like bad weather or rush hour traffic) when drivers most keenly feel the need to apply themselves.
 Since emergencies are unexpected by nature, drivers can never predict when they may be involved in an accident.
 That’s why being aware of distracted driving behaviors and actively avoiding them helps create good habits, priming drivers and your fleets for optimal driving behavior.